Bubble-Protocol/bubble-sdk/packages/client/README.md

 ## Access Control Contracts

 Any smart contract that implements the following interface can control off-chain content.
-The `getAccessPermissions` method returns the given user's `tdlrwax--` access permissions for the given content identified by its content id.
+The `getAccessPermissions` method returns the given user's `tdrwax--` access permissions for the given content identified by its content id.

 ```solidity
 interface AccessControlledStorage {